O Come Emmanuel

 No mirrors are necessary.

-I've done enough now to point my finger,
+I've done enough now to point

 And can go to sleep in peace,